Chevrolet Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Express are $1,340 a year including full coverage.
-Comprehensive insurance costs an estimated $280, collision costs $512, and liability costs around $390.
-Liability-only coverage costs as low as $452 a year, with high-risk coverage costing $2,896 or more.
-16-year-old drivers cost the most to insure at $5,012 a year or more.
+Average insurance rates for a Chevrolet Express are $1,340 a year including full coverage.
+Comprehensive insurance costs around $280 each year, collision costs $512, and liability insurance costs $390.
+Liability-only coverage costs as little as $452 a year, with high-risk coverage costing $2,896 or more.
+Teenage drivers receive the highest rates at $5,012 a year or more.

 Average premium for full coverage: $1,340

-Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 U.S. states and for all Express models.
+Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 U.S. states and Express models.

-Where you live can have significant affects on the price of auto insurance.
-More rural locations are shown to have a lower frequency of comprehensive and collision claims than congested cities.
+Your location has a significant impact on the price of insurance.
+Areas with sparse population tend to have lower incidents of comprehensive and collision claims than densely populated cities.

 Use the form below to get customized rates for your location.